Preheat the oven to 250°F. Line a rimmed baking sheet with parchment or foil (for easy cleanup).

 Bake the ribs, uncovered, for 1 hour.

-Remix the apple cider vinegar marinade and divide it evenly among three small bowls.
-Baste the tops of the ribs with a third of the marinade.
+Baste the tops of the ribs with a third of the vinegar-hot sauce marinade.

 Return the ribs to the oven and bake them for three more hours, uncovered, basting the top with a third of the marinade every hour.
+You can also baste them with some of the pan juices (in addition to the marinade).
 Rinse the basting brush after each basting with hot, soapy water, then dry it.

 After 4 hours of baking, the ribs should be nicely browned and very tender.
 At this point, you can serve them.
 But to make them even better, reduce the oven temperature to 200°F and keep them in the oven for one more hour.
 This will result in extra tender ribs with a crispy, caramelized exterior.